reincas/Lanthanide/docs/internals.md

 ## Matrix class

 The Lanthanide package encapsulates matrices of tensor operators in `Matrix` objects.
-The matrices of predefined tensor operators in any coupling scheme are provided by the method `matrix()`.
+The matrices of predefined tensor operators in any coupling scheme are provided by the method `Lanthanide.matrix()`.
 Specification of the coupling class is optional.
 Default is the coupling scheme of the `Lanthanide` object.
-The following sample code gets the matrix of the intra-configuration Coulomb interaction of rank 2 in SLJ coupling for the Yb<sup>3+</sup> ion:
+The following sample code gets the matrix of the intra-configuration Coulomb interaction of rank 2 in SLJ coupling for the Yb<sup>3+</sup>
+ion:

 ```
 from lanthanide import Lanthanide, Coupling